Entryway ideas have a lot riding on them. They give guests first sight of your home, and they’re what you’re greeted with each time you return.

 ‘For comfort and longevity, a firm underlay is usually used and the flooring is stuck to that,’ says Michael Turner of Crucial Trading.

 When in search of extra hallway storage space in an entryway, make the most of ceiling heights available.
 Built-in joinery or off-the-shelf solutions can provide the perfect amount of extra room to house items only used for special occasions or rarely read books.
 To break up a large wall of storage, use a mix of closed and open solutions.

 Do you have a narrow or small hallway?
-A clever trick to avoid overcrowding in an entryway is to use a mix of closed and open storage – too many bulky units can make a room appear too practical – and detract away from its beauty.
+A clever trick to avoid overcrowding in an entryway that eventually leads to the space becoming a messy drop zone is to use a mix of closed and open storage – too many bulky units can make a room appear too practical – and detract away from its beauty.
 Include stylish entry table decor ideas to counteract this.

 It’s a common decorating dilemma, achieving a balance in our entryways between what is beautiful and what is functional, so take a 'less is more' approach when it comes to designing a hallway or staircase.